 Research

-We develop new statistical methodology, implemented in software to address unsolved issues in quantitative modelling of social processes.
+We develop new statistical methodologies and implement them in various software tools in order to address unsolved issues in quantitative modelling of social processes.

 Gallery of Multilevel Papers